 Almost every city and town in Europe revolves around a beautiful square, which most of the times, represents its beating heart and an invaluable source of history and culture.
-Most of them are filled with architectural treasures; some are brimming with boutiques, alluring cafes and medieval charm; and others attract visitors with their friendly, vibrant atmosphere.
+Most of them are filled with architectural treasures; some are brimming with boutiques, alluring cafes, and medieval charm; yet others attract visitors with their friendly, vibrant atmosphere.

 Here are my picks for 10 most beautiful European squares: